 The Optimal Tech Stack, Architecture, and DevOps Setup for Building with Claude Code

 Most advice about AI coding tools says: use the most popular framework.
 More Stack Overflow answers means better AI output.
 That intuition is roughly right but incomplete.
-When you are building with Claude Code specifically, the agent is not just generating code from memory.
-It is navigating your codebase, reading files, running tools, and operating within a fixed context window.
+When you are building with Claude Code specifically, the agent is not just generating code from memory — it is navigating your codebase, reading files, running tools, and operating within a fixed context window.
 The structure of your codebase directly affects the quality of every edit it makes.

 This post is not about best practices.
 It is about optimizing for how Claude Code actually works, based on first principles and what the leaked Claude Code source confirmed about its internal mechanics.